MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/manage-azure-identities-azure-cli.md

 ## az vmss

-|Reference subgroup|Azure CLI article showing reference use
+|Reference subgroup|Article showing reference use
 |---|---|
 | [az vmss identity](/cli/azure/vmss/identity) | [Sign in to a Linux virtual machine in Azure by using Microsoft Entra ID and OpenSSH](/entra/identity/devices/howto-vm-sign-in-azure-ad-linux)
 |  | [Fail to pull images from Azure Container Registry to Azure Kubernetes Service cluster](/troubleshoot/azure/azure-kubernetes/extensions/cannot-pull-image-from-acr-to-aks-cluster)